web2solutions/dhxMVP/README.md

 Considering the Application Demo provided in this boilerplate, every time you want to add a new button on the left sidebar, you will need:

-1. Declare a new route into `lib/app.js`
+1. Declare a new route into `./boilerplate_sidebar.js`
-2. Add a new sidebar button on the file `lib/presenter/presenter.js`
+2. Add a new sidebar button on the file `lib/presenter/presenter.js` inside add_sidebar_buttons() scope.
 3. Declare a new Child View and create it file inside `lib/view/` folder.
 4. Declare a new Child Presenter and create it file inside `lib/presenter/` folder.